Investing in the stock market is one of the best ways to grow your savings over the long term.

-When you buy a share in a company, you are becoming an owner of that company.
-As an owner, you’ll share in the ups and downs of the business and that’s generally why you’ll see the value of stocks fall and rise over time.
+When you buy a share in a company, you become an owner of that company.
+And as an owner, you’ll share in the ups and downs of the business which lead to the value of stocks falling and rising over time.

-Some businesses also pay out part of their profits (known as dividends) to investors and this is another way you can share in the success of a business.
+Some businesses also pay out part of their profits (known as dividends) to investors and this is another way they can share in the success of a business.

-In exchange for becoming an owner and taking on the risk of the potential ups and downs of the stock market, investors have historically been rewarded with a higher rate of return on their cash and an opportunity to grow their savings.
+In exchange for becoming an owner in a business and taking on the risk of the potential ups and downs in performance, investors have historically been rewarded with a higher rate of return on their cash and an opportunity to grow their savings.

 Before you start investing it's important to decide what you want to get out of it.

 Some people invest to save for their retirement.
 Others may have a specific future purchase in mind or just want to beat inflation.

-How you feel about risk is an important topic to figure out before you start investing in stocks.
+How you feel about risk is important to figure out before you start investing in stocks.

-The easiest way to think about risk is a way of assessing how much money you are prepared to lose in order to see a gain.
+The simplest way to think about risk is how much money you are comfortable losing in exchange for seeing it gain value.
 The more risk you take on, usually the more you stand to lose or gain.

 How comfortable you are with risk and in turn how much you’re willing to take will depend on your own circumstances and things like:

-- how much income you have leftover after essentials
+- How much money you have leftover after essentials each month

-- how long to plan to stay invested
+- How long you plan to stay invested

-If you don’t have a huge amount of cash, either to invest or in savings, then you’ll probably want to take on less risk than someone with millions of pounds in the bank.
+If you don’t have a huge amount of cash, either to invest or in savings, then you’ll probably want to take on less risk than someone with millions in the bank.

-Many big name firms have stocks that you can buy.
-That could be everything from global tech names, big banks to popular fashion or car brands.
+Many big-name firms have stocks that you can buy.
+That could be everything from global tech names or big banks to popular fashion labels and car brands.

 But it doesn’t just have to be big companies, lots of smaller companies have shares too.
 Smaller companies tend to attract more adventurous investors, they can be newer businesses with more to prove.

 📱 See the full list of US and UK stocks you can invest in via the Freetrade app.

 Some company stocks can be pricey.
-In the past, this may have meant they were prohibitively expensive for retail investors.
+In the past, this may have meant they were out of reach for many.

 Fractional shares can be a great way to start investing with little money required.